intcyoacreator/intcyoacreator.github.io/README.md

       used for a plugin system
 - [ ] Consider moving the "changeSection*" functions in `Section.vue` to the
   `Page.vue` file and turning them into emits
+- [ ] Maybe add a bar up the top of the Viewer to display the Page name

 ## Issues / Errors / Bugs